deepakwerma/Project-Management/README.md

 ## ⭐ **Overview**

-**Project Camp Backend** is a production-style RESTful API designed to manage:
+**Project Management** is a production-style RESTful API designed to manage:

 - Projects
 - Tasks & Subtasks